Appendicitis Surgery and Screening in Singapore

 MBBS • MMed • MRCS (IRE) • FRCSED • FAMS

-Acute appendicitis occurs when the appendix becomes inflamed, often due to a blockage that allows bacteria to multiply, leading to infection and swelling.
+Acute appendicitis occurs when the appendix becomes inflamed.
+This is often due to a blockage that allows bacteria to multiply, leading to infection and swelling.

-The condition typically starts with vague pain around the navel, which gradually shifts to sharp, localized pain in the lower right abdomen as inflammation worsens.
+The condition typically starts with vague pain around the navel, which gradually shifts to sharp, localised pain in the lower right abdomen as inflammation worsens.

 Risk Factors